TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 If you haven't yet, add a `.tugboat` directory to the root of your repo.
 This is where Tugboat will look for configuration files and custom scripts.

 ## Configure WordPress For Tugboat
 A standard Wordpress configuration has a `wp-config.php` file at its root.
-While you can do really anything with this file, the Wordpress CLI tool will start to throw warnings and errors if it deviates too much from its default configuration.
-Tugboat will overwrite your current `wp-config.php` file with its own from the default config, so here's what we recommend:
+Best practice is to not commit this file to your repo as it contains sensitive information.
+If this file does exist, Tugboat will overwrite it with its own from the default config, so here's what we recommend:

 1. Copy `wp-config-sample.php` from Wordpress Core to `.tugboat/wp-config.tugboat.php`.
 1. Copy any custom, non-sensitive config from your current `wp-config.php` file into your `.tugboat/wp-config.tugboat.php` file.
-1. Replace the database credentials with these.
+1. Replace the database credentials with these:

 ```php
 <?php